michaeldmcqueen/resources.gmt.com-website/_woh_resources/getting-started/code-of-conduct.md

 * I will respectfully correct any inappropriate actions of any participant, even if he/she is not part of my group.&nbsp;
 * I will show respect to participants from all churches.
 I will act as a positive role model.&nbsp;
 * I will not ridicule, humiliate, or engage in any inappropriate behavior with youth.
 I will be an encourager of youth, particularly in my crew during the mission trip.&nbsp;
-* I will support GMT staff by encouraging my participants to follow the Code of Conduct, schedule and processes.&nbsp;
+* I will support GMT staff by encouraging my participants to follow the Code of Conduct, schedule, and processes.&nbsp;

 &nbsp;